What would you do if you had only nine years to make a difference for God and the deck was stacked against you?

 May we learn to trust God the way Esther did!

 Lord, thank You for always being with me.
-Your word tells me to be strong and courageous, even when circumstances threaten or pressure me into being less than you intend for me to be.
+Your Word tells me to be strong and courageous, even when circumstances threaten or pressure me into being less than you intend for me to be.
 Thank you for sending Your Holy Spirit to guide and protect me from lies, doubts, discouragement, or anything else that tries to keep me from Your path for me.
 Amen.

 This is the second of four installments about Esther.